cv007/AVRmega_Twi/README.md

 }
 ````

-**The code is simple, so if you want to change it, change it to your liking.**
+**The code is simple, so if you want to change anything, then simply change it to suit your needs.**